 What’s the difference between Whisky and Whiskey?

 Nothing!
-Different countries just spell it a little differently.
-Generally, the rule of thumb is that if a country has an ‘e’ in its name it usually spells Whiskey with an ‘e’ in it – ie – America – whiskey – Japan – Whisky.
+Different countries spell it a little differently.
+Generally, the rule of thumb is that if a country has an ‘e’ in its name, it usually spells Whiskey with an ‘e’ in it – i.e. America – whiskey – Japan – Whisky.

 Why do people add Water to their Whisky?

-To slightly dilute the strong alcohol – water, even in a very small amount sometimes makes the whisky appear more rounder and smoother and enhances the flavour.
-It is however purely personal to each drinker – some like it straight and some always like to add a little water.
+To slightly dilute the strong alcohol – water, even in a minimal amount, sometimes makes the whisky appear more rounder and smoother and enhances the flavour.
+It is, however, purely personal to each drinker – some like it straight, and some always like to add a little water.

 Where is Whisky made?

-Anywhere where there is good access to a good water source and the necessary raw ingredients such as barley or alternative cereal crops.
-Scotland, Ireland, USA and Japan are the most popular Whisky producers in the World!
+There is good access to a good water source and the necessary raw ingredients such as barley or alternative cereal crops.
+Scotland, Ireland, the USA and Japan are the most popular Whisky producers in the World!

 What are the different types of Whisky?

 Single Malts, Blends and Grain.